vjreddy2001/BlockChain/README.md

 * If that doesn't help make sure you are sending a large enough sum of ETH to see actual movement in the digits.
 You may have to click on the amount itself to see the full value down to the WEI.

-### Submission

-* Include all appropriate requirements in a GitHub repository.

-* Submit the link to your GitHub repository to Bootcamp Spot.

 ---